 04. Direct your viewer's eye

-Use contrast and control the direction of your brushstrokes to direct your viewer's eye.
+As well as controlling the direction of your brushstrokes to direct the viewer's eye, use contrast too.
 This will aid storytelling and create a focal point.